 Preparing for a yacht survey is crucial to ensure a positive outcome for your vessel, as well as to make the job of your broker easier.
 Here are some steps you can follow to prepare for your yacht survey:

-Start at one end of your yacht and work your way forward, checking each and every system for functionality.
+Collect all the service records that you have for your yacht.
+This will give the surveyor an idea of the maintenance history of your vessel, which can reflect positively during the survey.
+Additionally, locate your vessel’s title and/or USCG documentation and have them readily available to present to your broker. | Start at one end of your yacht and work your way forward, checking each and every system for functionality.
 Any defects should be addressed and fixed ahead of time to avoid any negative findings during the survey.
-Some of the systems that you should check include AC/Heat, Bilge Pumps, Shower Sumps, Windlass, Navigation Lights, Radar, GPS, Autopilot, Generator, Sea Cocks, and Entertainment Systems.
+Some of the systems that you should check include AC/Heat, Bilge Pumps, Shower Sumps, Windlass, Navigation Lights, Radar, GPS, Autopilot, Generator, Sea Cocks, and Entertainment Systems. | At sea trial, your boat will be tested 100% to ensure it meets the rated RPM under load and does not overheat.
+Address any issues with the boat's bottom or props, such as fouling or nicks, ahead of time to ensure that your boat is ready.
+Also, make sure that you have enough fuel to run the boat (at least 1/4 tank). |

 By following these steps, you can ensure that your yacht is well-prepared for the survey and that your broker can navigate the process with ease.
 Remember that proper preparation can help you avoid any negative findings during the survey, which can ultimately lead to a smoother sale process.